Amos Mosaner: Men's

 During his junior career, Mosaner also skipped the Italian men's team.
 He led his teammates of Pilzer, Ferrazza, and Roberto Arman to a 12th-place finish at the 2013 European Curling Championships.
 His team had much more success at the 2014 European Curling Championships.
 After finishing the round robin in 2nd place with a 7-2 record, they lost all of their playoff games, including the bronze medal match, settling for 4th.
 This placement qualified Italy to play in the 2015 Ford World Men's Curling Championship.
 The team would add veteran Joel Retornaz to skip the team for the Worlds, with Mosaner throwing last rocks.
 There, the team finished 10th.
 The following season, the team finished 8th at the 2015 European Curling Championships, failing to qualify the country for the Worlds.
 For the 2016-17 season, Mosaner moved to the third position on the team.
 They finished 7th at the 2016 European Curling Championships and qualified for the 2017 World Men's Curling Championship.
 Mosaner resumed his position, throwing fourth rocks on the team, which finished 9th overall.

 The team finished 8th at the 2017 European Curling Championships but had much more success a month later at the 2018 Winter Olympic Qualification Event.
 The team won the event, qualifying Italy for the 2018 Winter Olympics, where they finished 9th.
 They finished the season finishing 8th at the 2018 World Men's Curling Championship.

 Mosaner played third for Italy at the 2018 European Curling Championships, where the country won its first medal at the event since 1979, picking up a bronze.
 He played third for Italy again at the 2019 World Men's Curling Championship, finishing in 7th place.

+After the 2020 World Men's Curling Championship was canceled due to the pandemic, Team Retornaz represented Italy at the 2021 World Men's Curling Championship in Calgary, Alberta where they finished with a 7–6 record, just missing the playoffs.

+Mixed doubles

-Later that month, after winning the 2019 Italian Mixed Doubles Curling Championship, he competed in the 2019 World Mixed Doubles Curling Championship for the first time with partner Alice Cobelli.
+Mosaner began playing mixed doubles with Alice Cobelli, and the duo, after winning the 2019 Italian Mixed Doubles Curling Championship, competed in the 2019 World Mixed Doubles Curling Championship.
 The pair finished the round robin with a 5-2 record, in third place in their group.
-The pair missed out on the playoffs as their draw shot challenge (DSC) record was not good enough compared to the other third-place teams.

-In January 2020, Mosaner, together with Alice Cobelli, won 2020 Italian Mixed Doubles Curling Championship and was supposed to represent Italy on 2020 World Mixed Doubles Curling Championship before the event was canceled due to the COVID-19 pandemic.
+However, the pair missed out on the playoffs as their draw shot challenge (DSC) record was not good enough compared to the other third-place teams.
+In January 2020, Mosaner and Cobelli won 2020 Italian Mixed Doubles Curling Championship and was supposed to represent Italy on 2020 World Mixed Doubles Curling Championship before the event was canceled due to the COVID-19 pandemic.

-After the 2020 World Men's Curling Championship was canceled due to the pandemic, Team Retornaz represented Italy at the 2021 World Men's Curling Championship in Calgary, Alberta where they finished with a 7–6 record, just missing the playoffs.
+Mosaner played in the 2022 Winter Olympics in mixed doubles alongside Stefania Constantini.
+At the Olympics, the team went undefeated, beating Norway's Kristin Skaslien and Magnus Nedregotten 8-5 in the gold medal game, winning Italy's first olympic curling medal.

+Mosaner returned to mixed doubles with Constantini at the 2025 World Mixed Doubles Curling Championship.